-1) Philip filed and Messrs.
-A. Fracassi, P. Fracassi, Boughton, Waxman, Hoey and Woodcroft authorized, permitted or acquiesced in Philip filing a Prospectus with the Commission which they knew or ought to have known failed to contain full, true and plain disclosure of all material facts relating to the securities offered, specifically, material facts relating to a restructuring charge in the amount of \$155.720 million, which was not disclosed by Philip until 1998.
+1) Philip filed and Mr. Waxman authorized, permitted or acquiesced in Philip filing a Prospectus with the Commission which he knew or ought to have known failed to contain full, true and plain disclosure of all material facts relating to the securities offered, specifically, material facts relating to a restructuring charge in the amount of \$155.720 million, which was not disclosed by Philip until 1998.